-We eventually reached our drop-off point in Zeil am Main.
-Our buses were patiently waiting to take us on our excursion to the Schloss Weissenstein.
+When we reached our drop-off point in Zeil am Main, our buses were waiting to take us on our excursion to the Schloss Weissenstein.
 On the way we passed through a variety of quaint towns.

 The night before St. George's Day about midnight a large procession of knights arises out of the Knights' Chapel in Hassfurt.
 They ... are the ghosts of all the Franconian knights whose coats-of-arms we see carved in stone in the Knights' Chapel.
 They proceed ... through the neighboring oak forests to a valley of the Steigerwald.
 There they hold a great tournament....
 Not until cockcrow does the procession turn back again, carrying in its midst the orphaned crown of the Holy Roman Empire.

 Our destination for the morning was the Schloss Weissenstein, built in the early 18th century by Lothar Franz von Schönborn, Prince-Bishop of Bamberg and Prince-Elector of Mainz.
 Throughout his early life he wanted a palace in the country, but lacked the funds to build it.
 According to the above website: "A donation from Emperor Karl VI helped finance the project."
 A more apt description is that Karl bribed the Elector to ensure his support.

 In any event, the dream came true and the Schloss was built.
 "Weissenstein" means "white stone" and it well describes the material used for the castle.
 As can be seen at the link, the family still owns and operates the facility and its dependencies.

 We were not allowed to take pictures inside.